arthurteisseire-epitech/CPP_rtype_2019/README.md

 ```

 ## Notes
-This is an educational project.
-There remains some bugs but what was important for us is that monsters are loaded dynamically and Entity Component System framework we created using template meta-programming in the server.
+This is an educational project so there remains some bugs that we didn't fixed but what was important for us is:
+- Monsters are loaded dynamically.
+You can play in the same local network.
+- Client / Server with home-made protocol following RFC 2119
+- We achieve to create an ECS (Entity Component System) framework functionnal using template meta-programming.
+Networking, and dynamic monster loading are working in different threads thanks to a home-made thread-pool.
+Those are part of our ECS.